 Drizzle: Drizzling the treats with a dairy-free caramel sauce is always a delicious option.

-Salted peanut butter: Sprinkling on some flakey sea salt after you press the squares is a tasty sweet and salty flavor.
+Salted peanut butter: Sprinkling on some flakey sea salt after you press the squares is a tasty sweet, and salty flavor.

 FAQs

 Yes!
-In place of peanut butter use SunButter (sunflower seed butter).
+In place of peanut butter, use SunButter (sunflower seed butter).
 I would opt for the regular one as it’s a bit sweeter than the normal one.

-More High Protein Recipes You'll Love
+More High Protein Desserts You'll Love

-Peanut Butter Protein Rice Krispie Treats
+Peanut Butter Protein Rice Krispies [No Marshmallow]

 Ingredients